Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-11-ES-differential_abundance_workflow.md

 ```
 #!/bin/bash
 #SBATCH --account=srlab
-#SBATCH --error=/output/"%x_error.%j" #if your job fails, the error report will be put in this file
+#SBATCH --error="%x_error.%j" #if your job fails, the error report will be put in this file
-#SBATCH --output=/output/"%x_output.%j" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output="%x_output.%j" #once your job is completed, any final job report comments will be put in this file
 #SBATCH --partition=cpu-g2-mem2x
 #SBATCH --nodes=1
 #SBATCH --time=1-20:00:00